Measuring a Nurse’s Career Through BLS

 CE feature: A major source of diverted opioid prescription medications is from friends and family members with legitimate prescriptions.
 “Nurses’ Role in Preventing Prescription Opioid Diversion” describes three potential interventions in which nurses play a critical role to help prevent opioid diversion.

 From our Safety Monitor column: More than 1.2 million enteral feeding tubes are placed annually in the United States.
 While the practice is usually safe, serious complications can occur.
-“Misplacements of Enteral Feeding Tubes Increase After Hospitals Switch Brands,” a report from the Pennsylvania Patient Safety Authority, reviews cases of misplaced tubes and offers guidance for how nurses […]
+“Misplacements of Enteral Feeding Tubes Increase After Hospitals Switch Brands,” a report from the Pennsylvania Patient Safety Authority, reviews cases of misplaced tubes and offers guidance for how nurses can […]

 Medicare Turns 50: Familiar Opposition in 1965, Essential and Continuing to Evolve Now